Becoming fully distributed

 office -> center

 It’s not really an office.
-It’s a center — and it’s going to be very different once the work is completed.
+It’s a center.
 It’s built around togetherness and gathering; not daily office work.

-“Our Tallinn center will essentially serve as a co-working space for TestLions,” explained Evert, our Diversity and Reward Manager.
-“To enable that, our redesign will reduce the number of traditional office tables and replace them with flexible seating and standing solutions for different types of work and meetings.
-We’ll make our meeting rooms smaller and equip them with technology to have great Zoom calls — from acoustics to lighting.
-We’ll also introduce a ‘quiet zone’ where people can focus on their tasks in silence.
-The Tallinn center will be open for all TestLions, but never mandatory, so you will never know who you might see there on any given day.”
+“Our Tallinn center essentially serves as a co-working space for TestLions,” explained Evert, our Diversity and Reward Manager.
+“It will be open for all of our people, but never mandatory, so you will never know who you might see there on any given day.”

 Best of both worlds